About the Pearse Prize

 The name of each candidate must be accompanied by:

-a) a letter of recommendation containing a statement of reasons for the nomination, supported by two persons familiar with the work of the candidate.
+- a letter of recommendation containing a statement of reasons for the nomination, supported by two persons familiar with the work of the candidate

-The Pearse Prize will be awarded as a Medal.
-The recipient will be required to deliver a lecture to the Royal Microscopical Society.
+The Pearse Prize is awarded as a Medal, and the recipient is required to deliver a lecture to the Royal Microscopical Society.

 The selection of the prizewinner will be made by a committee of trustees consisting of the Chair of the RMS Life Sciences Section, and past Chairs of that Section.